2022 Chicago Bears season: Week 13: vs. Green Bay Packers

-With this loss, the Bears no longer hold the record of most wins in NFL history, which they have had since 1921, with the Packers taking over.
-With the Giants and Commanders tying, the Bears were eliminated from the playoffs for the second straight season and for the tenth time in 12 seasons.
+With their 8th straight loss to Green Bay, the Bears no longer hold the record of most wins in NFL history, which they have had since 1921, with the Packers taking over.
+The loss, along with Giants and Commanders tying, the Bears were eliminated from the playoffs for the second straight season and for the tenth time in 12 seasons.

 Week 15: vs. Philadelphia Eagles

 With this loss, the Bears have dropped 7 straight, the 2nd longest losing streak in franchise history.
 Justin Fields also broke the team's single season QB rushing yards record set in 1972 by Bobby Douglass, now with 143 carries for 1,000 yards and 8 Touchdowns.

 Week 16: vs. Buffalo Bills

 Week 17: at Detroit Lions

+Despite having a 10–7 lead, the Bears were held scoreless the rest of the game, allowing the Lions to score 34 unanswered points in the process.
 The Bears lost their ninth straight, swept by Detroit for the first time since 2017, and will finish dead last in the NFC.